Reefton Hospital: History

 The hospital treated accidents and diseases caused by mining.
 Records of the hospital show that patients were mainly miners of young to middle age who were treated for either injuries received in accidents or for phthisis (tuberculosis) caused by mining.
 In his evidence to the 1912 New Zealand Royal Commission on Mines Dr William Conlon noted that between 1899 and 1909 55 men on the Reefton gold field had died of miners' disease.

 Jane Preshaw was matron of the hospital from 1876 to 1901.

 A maternity ward was opened in 1929 and in the same year the buildings were badly damaged by the Murchison earthquake.
 In 1941 the Health Department recommended the closure of the hospital.
 A campaign began to build a modern hospital of 40 beds which would accommodate the elderly as well as separate accommodation for nurses and domestic staff.
 The Nurses Home building in Shiel St was opened in September 1949 by the Minister of Health, Mabel Howard.
 At the same time Howard laid the foundation stone for the new hospital and the plans for the new building allowed for nearly 60 patients.
 The first section of the new hospital was occupied in October 1952 and the second section was completed and opened by the Hon.
 C.F.
 Skinner in November 1953.
 An extension to the women's ward in 1957 allowed the hospital to have additional beds for children.
 The 1968 Inangahua earthquake caused only minor damage to the hospital and nurses home.

 In 1968 the hospital became part of the West Coast Hospital Board which provided benefits in and access to specialist care that was not available in a small hospital.
 In September 1988 the Hospital Board decided to close the hospital.
 The community protested and saved it from closure.

-In 2021 the hospital was part of the West Coast District Health Board.
+In 2021 the hospital was part of the West Coast District Health Board which became Te Whatu Ora Te Tai o Poutini West Coast.

+Closure

+In April 2024 Health New Zealand announced that the hospital/aged care facility would close permanently.